Biglaw Salary Scale in 2026 (Is it worth it?)

 In Biglaw, salaries are decided using what’s called the Cravath Scale, which sets the standard for Biglaw salaries each year.

-The salaries on the Cravath Scale take into account how many years a lawyer has been out of school and the salary paid to those at the same level working for Cravath, Swaine & Moore LLP.
+The salaries on the Cravath Scale take into account how many years a lawyer has been out of law school and the salaries paid to lawyers at the same level at Cravath, Swaine & Moore LLP.

 Why Cravath, Swaine & Moore LLP?
 Because the firm is often considered to be the industry’s salary trendsetter.

-The scale has been a staple since the 1960s, mainly because of how competitive the industry is.
+The scale has been a staple since the 1960s, largely because the industry is highly competitive.

 Think about it: Every Biglaw firm competes against the others to hire the best law students from the most prestigious schools.